AbdulRehman985/aditi-library-management/SRS_Document.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the Aditi Library Management System based on client requirements finalized in the second consultation call.
+This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the ITMS Library Management System based on client requirements finalized in the second consultation call.
 This document serves as the final written agreement between the client and the development team regarding the features, functionality, and scope of the system.

 ### 1.2 Product Overview
-Aditi Library Management System is a modern, mobile-first web application with a public-facing website and comprehensive library management capabilities.
+ITMS Library Management System is a modern, mobile-first SaaS (multi-tenant) web application with a public-facing website and comprehensive library management capabilities.
 The system includes phone-based authentication, online admissions with payment processing, automated SMS notifications, discount management, and integrated news feeds for daily newspaper content.

 ### 1.3 Intended Audience
 - **Primary**: Library administrators and staff